fcccode/coilgun/README.md

 # Tool description
-This is a tool for windows post-explopitation which targets working with windows API.<br>
+This is a tool for Windows post-exploitation which targets windows API (mostly).<br>
 In most of the cases your exploit binary will be detected before even running it, however this tool will allow you to perform pseudo-scripting in order to exploit the system.

 It has variety of options which allow you to create self defined types, structs and variables, and even shellcode execution.